Clashing views on psychological issues

 Summary

-Biologists have always interested in finding ways to study animal sexual orientation in order to understand human sexuality or to get some insights into the working of human sexual behavior through natural diversity.
-In the Biological exuberance: Animal homosexuality and natural diversity is a precise, easy to get to and no-dramatized information regarding the subject of homosexuality among animals.
+Biologists have always been interested in finding ways to study animal sexual orientation in order to understand human sexuality or to get some insights into the workings of human sexual behavior through natural diversity.
+In Biological Exuberance: Animal Homosexuality and Natural Diversity, it is precise, easy to get to, and has no-dramatized information regarding the subject of homosexuality among animals.

-The source explored the variety of behavior studied in animals regarding their sexual orientation.
-It uses evolution as an active force that controls animal’s sexuality by giving example of the animals which are no-breeders and some which suppress their reproduction and do sex only for pleasure.
+The source explored the variety of behaviors studied in animals regarding their sexual orientation.
+It uses evolution as an active force that controls animal sexuality by giving examples of animals that are no-breeders and some that suppress their reproduction and have sex only for pleasure.

 Science and Homosexualities